MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/find-machine-info-by-ip-windows-defender-advanced-threat-protection-new.md

 >The timestamp must be within the last 30 days.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Create your app](exposed-apis-windows-defender-advanced-threat-protection-new.md#create-an-app)
+To learn more, including how to choose permissions, see [Use Windows Defender ATP APIs](exposed-apis-intro.md)

 Permission type |	Permission	|	Permission display name :---|:---|:---